 - Introduction: Background and Motivation

 - Goals and Objectives

 - The data

-- Work plan
+- Work plan with a timeline

 - Reading

-- o Design
+- Design

-- \circ Programming
+- o Programming

-- \circ Testing
+- Testing

 - Writing summary

 - References in appropriate format

 Note that the more of this you nail down now, the more you will be able to paste into your final report.
 Also, the feed back that I get from employers includes the desire to have students get more team experience.